-The automatic star search method uses a 32 pixel width window.
-Stars having this huge image or defocused spots may not result in a hit point or more points close to eachother.
-Double stars within this size are also identified as single stars.
+The automatic star search method uses a 16 pixel width window.
+Stars having this huge image or defocused spots may not result in a hit point or more points close to eachother, though a minimum of 8 pixels limit is used to avoid multiple detection.

+Double stars within this size may be identified as single stars.